 Turn any photo into a dot grid artwork with these Photoshop actions.
 You'll get great results with dots that change size.
 They get larger in brighter areas and smaller in darker areas.
 Free download available.

-In this tutorial, I will tell you in detail on how to use the functions of Photoshop in creating stars, planets, nebula and combine them into a unified and harmonious composition, color adjustments and more.
-You will learn a lot of useful and interesting techniques in space-art and Photoshop.
+In this tutorial, I will tell you in detail how to use the functions of Photoshop in creating stars, planets, nebula, and combine them into a unified and harmonious composition, color adjustments and more.
+You will learn a lot of useful and interesting techniques for space-art and Photoshop.
 See this tutorial and learn how easy it is!

 - Planet texture - MariaSemelevich

 Launch Photoshop and begin to create!
 Create a new document.
 Go to File > New or the short key Cmd /Ctrl+ N. A blank document with a size of 4000 pixels wide and 2000 pixels high, resolution 200 Pixels/Inch, Background Contents: Other (black color (# 000000)).